mozilla/price-tracker/docs/METRICS.md

 ### `open_popup`

-Fired when the user clicks the Price Alerts browserAction toolbar button to open the popup.
+Fired when the user clicks the Price Wise browserAction toolbar button to open the popup.

 #### Payload properties
 - `methods`: String